Introduction:

 }

-• if (gpio_get_level(GPIO_NUM_23)): This condition checks the state of GPIO pin 23.
-If the pin is in a high (1) state, it means the condition is true, indicating that a button press or input event has occurred.
+: This condition checks the state of GPIO pin 23.
+If the pin is in a high (1) state, it means the condition is true, indicating that a button press or input event has occurred.- Inside the

-• Inside the if block, the code checks if count is less than 9.
-If it is, count is incremented by 1.
-If count reaches 9, it is reset to 0, allowing cycling through the numbers 0 to 9.
+reaches 9, it is reset to 0, allowing cycling through the numbers 0 to 9. - The

-• The for loop then iterates through the segments of the seven-segment display.
-For each segment, it sets the corresponding GPIO pin’s state based on the pattern defined in the numbers array for the current count.
+loop then iterates through the segments of the seven-segment display.
+For each segment, it sets the corresponding GPIO pin’s state based on the pattern defined in thenumbers

 DOWNLOAD FULL CODE